nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The given contact name is invalid.

     * 3a1.
 KnottyPlanner shows an error message.